cron0s-dev/auctrum/README.md

 - KissFFT

 ### 📦 Build
-To build this project, modify the `CMakeLists.txt` file to provide paths to your dependencies.
+To build this project, modify the `CMakeLists.txt` file to provide paths to your installation of the above dependencies.
-Then build with
+Then build with the following commands:

 ```bash
 mkdir build